-Pico de gallo is a fresh salsa commonly used with Mexican cuisine.
+Pico de gallo is a fresh salsa commonly used in Mexican cuisine and this watermelon salsa will be your new favorite.
 What is not common, is making it from watermelon instead of tomatoes.
 It is traditionally made with tomatoes, onions, peppers, cilantro, and lime.
 In this refreshing version, the sweet watermelon balances the pungent onions, spicy peppers, and the fresh kick from the lime and cilantro.

 How to Make Watermelon Pico de Gallo